mrakgr/The-Spiral-Language/readme.md

 ##### Layout Polymorphism

-Suppose we want to create an array of `int64 * int64 * int64` this is how it can be done in Spiral.
+Creating an array of `int64 * int64 * int64` can be done like this in Spiral.

 ```
 array_create (int64,int64,int64) 8